dhabersack/islovely.co/_firetips/2020-06-15-replacing-complex-conditions-with-descriptive-variables.md

 ---
-title: "Complex conditions through descriptive variables"
+title: "Replacing complex conditions with descriptive variables"
 tags: ["readability"]
 ---
 A few well-named variables go a long way towards making code more self-explanatory.
 Readability is worth a few extra lines; your future self will thank you!